RevisionTen/cms/README.md

 ]);
 ```

-You can also pass a findBy parameter to filter your choice list.
+You can also pass a findBy and orderBy parameter to filter your choice list.

 ```PHP
 $builder->add('Link', DoctrineType::class, [